Xaeroxe/xaeroxe.github.io/_posts/2019-02-07-ecs-rambling.md

 ### Just cut the keys

-While this was the first thing that came to mind I kind of hate it.
-There's utility in being able to register multiple components of the same type, and if we're designing from the ground up I'd like to cut this limitation of specs.
+This is another option we're considering. there is some utility in the [newtype](https://github.com/rust-unofficial/patterns/blob/master/patterns/newtype.md) design pattern. and it would drastically simplify the implementation.

 ## Resource and data dependencies aka Resource/System initialization